antfu/talks/2025-10-09/src/slides.md

 <DevToolsKit />

 <!--
-If you have watched my previous talks, this is a slide I made in roughly two years ago when presenting Nuxt DevTools, [click] picturing the idea of having a shared interface for building DevTools, called DevTools Kit.
+If you've watched my previous talks, this is a slide I made roughly two years ago when presenting Nuxt DevTools, [click] picturing the idea of having a shared interface for building DevTools, called DevTools Kit.

-[click] The idea is trying to create a modular, composable, collabrative DevTools ecosystem.
+[click] The idea is to create a modular, composable, collaborative DevTools ecosystem.

-[click] For example, we know that we have some features that are general and not coupled with other frameworks. [click] Then we have features from the VIte Plus ecosystem, like Vitest and [click] Oxc related tools like linting anf formating.
+[click] For example, we know that we have some features that are general and not coupled with other frameworks. [click] Then we have features from the Vite Plus ecosystem, like Vitest and [click] Oxc-related tools like linting and formatting.
-[click] Maybe going to the frontend, we could also have some general web related information like SEO, accessibility, PWA and so one.
+[click] Maybe going to the frontend, we could also have some general web-related information like SEO, accessibility, PWA and so on.

-[click] Going specific to the frameworks, let's take Vue as an example, we might have UI for visualizing components, reactivity, routers, etc. [click] Going further, we have meta-framework like Nuxt that would also serving Nuxt-specific visualizations.
+[click] Going specific to frameworks, let's take Vue as an example, we might have UI for visualizing components, reactivity, routers, etc. [click] Going further, we have meta-frameworks like Nuxt that would also serve Nuxt-specific visualizations.

-// TODO: fix clicks, add tanstack, node modules?

 [click] In that sense, we might also have tools for React, [click] for Svelte, [click] for Solid, [click] for Qwik and so on.

-[click] Then we could have tools integrations as well.
+[click] Then we could have tool integrations as well.

-If you think all of these blocks are pluggable extensions, then we could compose them easily based on our needs. for example, [click] taking all the Vue and Nuxt feature, we could have Nuxt DevTools. [click] without Nuxt-specific parts, we could have Vite DevTools. [click] SImilarly we could have DevTools for other frameworks easily [click] [click] [click] under the same infrastructure.
-And in the end, you might be able to customize it based on your projects' specific needs and have [click] Your own DevTools.
+If you think all of these blocks are pluggable extensions, then we could compose them easily based on our needs.
+For example, [click] taking all the Vue and Nuxt features, we could have Nuxt DevTools. [click] Without Nuxt-specific parts, we could have Vite DevTools. [click] Similarly, we could have DevTools for other frameworks easily [click] [click] [click] under the same infrastructure.
+And in the end, you might be able to customize it based on your project's specific needs and have [click] Your own DevTools.
 -->

 ---